 Quality-wise the footage is up there with the best action cameras, if not better in some instances.

 Another great thing about the DJI Osmo Pocket is that it’s easy to use.
 However, there are a few accessories that can help you get a bit more from it.
-Here’s my pick below:
+For example, you might want an external mic, a case or a tripod mount.
+Here’s my pick of the best:

 The DJI Osmo Pocket Expansion Kit includes four items that can all be bought separately, but buying them together is cheaper.
 The kit is made up of the DJI Osmo Pocket Controller Wheel, Wireless Module, Accessory Mount Adapter and a 32GB Samsung microSD card.